olvaffe/olv-notes/systems/init/systemd-unit.md

       - `app.slice` is the defaut slice for service units
       - `session.slice` should be used for essential service units such as dbus

+## Service Units

+- `man systemd.service`
+- `Type=` specifies when the manager considers the service ready
+  - to start a service, the manager process calls `fork` to create a process which calls `execve` to execute the service binary
+    - the forked process is considered the main process except for `forking`
+  - `simple` means after the manager process calls `fork`
+    - use `exec` instead
+  - `exec` means after the forked process calls `execve`
+  - `forking` means after the forked process terminates
+    - the forked process is expected to fork again (i.e., call `daemon`)
+    - the main process should be specified by `PIDFile=`, otherwise it is whatever process forked by the forked process
+  - `oneshot` means after the forked process terminates
+    - the main process is the forked process and has terminated
+    - `RemainAfterExit=yes` should usually be set
+  - `dbus` means after the dbus name is acquired
+    - `BusName=` must be specified
+  - `notify` means after `sd_notify("READY=1")` is received
+  - `notify-reload` is similar to `notify`, except the service also supports reloading using signals
+- `ExecStart=` is the command(s) to execute when starting the service
+  - `ExecCondition=` and `ExecStartPre=` are optional and are executed before `ExecStart=`
+  - `ExecStartPost=` is optional and is executed after `ExecStart=`
+- `ExecStop=` is the command(s) to execute when stopping the service
+  - this is optional and all remaining processes are always killed
+  - `ExecStopPost=` is optional and is executed after `ExecStop=`
+    - it can be executed without `ExecStop=` when service startup failed

 ## Timer Units